drazioti/Carmichael/c_code/README.md

-#  C/C++ implementation of Product Subset Problem and application for finding Carmichael numbers
+#  C/C++ implementation of Product Subset Problem and application for finding Carmichael numbers with many primes

 ![GPLv2][]